Top Grad School Interview Questions

-Grad school interview questions based off your degree
+Grad school interview questions based on your degree

-Getting ready for a grad school interview actually begins early in your college career … as you undertake research projects and extracurricular activities that round out your undergraduate academic experience.
+Getting ready for a graduate school interview actually begins early in your college career … as you undertake research projects and extracurricular activities that round out your undergraduate academic experience.
 Your academic successes, leadership skills, research interests, accomplishments and published work during college are the kind of topics you’ll discuss as part of your online college application and interview.
-This shows that you will make important contributions to a graduate school program as you pave your future career path.
+This shows that you will make important contributions to a graduate school program as you pave your future career path as a graduate student.

-Not only will you want to research “What is grad school A, B, and C known for,” you’ll also want to research the type of questions that are frequently asked in graduate school interviews, so that you can be ready with answers that show you are well-qualified and able to contribute to the graduate program you’re applying for.
+Not only will you want to research “What is grad school A, B, and C known for,” you’ll also want to research the type of potential interview questions that are frequently asked in graduate school interviews, so that you can be ready with answers that show the admissions officer that you are well-qualified and able to contribute to the graduate program you’re applying for.

 “Although many graduate programs are extremely specialized, interviewers will often ask similar questions to get a sense of your personality and attitude,” according to Indeed.com.
 “Your interview answers should emphasize your successes and share information about yourself that was not included in your application materials.”

-Here are some typical questions provided by Indeed.com to guide you in preparing for the interview process:
+Here are some typical questions that are asked by the admissions committee, provided by Indeed.com to guide you in preparing for the interview process:

 - Tell me about yourself.